Which machines Moscow is using to bomb Ukraine

 As the broadcaster n-tv As reported earlier this year, after the collapse of the Soviet Union, Ukraine was the third-strongest country in terms of nuclear weapons, alongside the USA and Russia; after Russia’s annexation of Crimea in 2014, the handover of weapons was seen as a mistake.
 There is no doubt that Ukraine is currently being attacked with bombers and cruise missiles that it previously possessed.

-This also applies to the Tu-160 bombers.
+This also applies to the Tu-160 bombers owned by Russia.
 “Damn, this plane is huge!”, the former US Stewart is told by the Kyiv Post The aircraft is built around two bomb bays with rotating launchers for six cruise missiles each.
 Museum director Konstantin Polishchuk explains that after the launcher for the first missile is started, the system rotates to fire the next missile until all six (12) missiles of maximum load are on their way – this happens within two minutes.

-Putin cannot afford losses: his bombers are relics of the Cold War
+Putin cannot afford losses in the Ukraine war: Russia’s bombers are relics of the Cold War

-This aircraft also still looks like a relic of the Cold War – Russia is said to have a maximum of 15 of them left, according to the current index of global air forces: “A lot of things could be automated – most of the controls, levers and switches.
-For example, you could combine the engine and flight controls so that you don’t have to constantly move your gaze around the cockpit,” said Stewart, who has experience with the F-16, to the Kyiv Post.
+This aircraft also still looks like a relic of the Cold War – Russia is said to have a maximum of 15 of these bombers left, according to the current index of global air forces: “A lot of things could be automated – most of the controls, levers and switches.
+For example, you could combine the engine and flight controls so that you don’t have to constantly move your gaze around the cockpit,” said Stewart, who has experience with the F-16, to the Kyiv Post on Putin’s relics in the Ukraine war.

 In May, the Russian online magazine Top War with the future of the Tu-95 and the Tu-160 in their various versions and ventured a look ahead to the years 2035 to 2045 – the fate of the Tu-95 propeller plane is questionable, writes the magazine.
 However, this does seem to make Russia’s military dependent on the future of its US Air Force counterpart: the B-52 bomber.
 “For example, it is assumed that the US Air Force will still use the B-52H bomber after 2050.
 Considering that the last B-52H left the workshops in 1962, the service life of some B-52Hs could possibly exceed 100 (!) years,” judges Top War.

-Putin’s legacy: The old bombers will still be flying long after Putin has retired
+Putin’s legacy: Russia’s old bombers will still fly when the Kremlin autocrat is long retired

 The magazine assumes that these Russian strategic bombers will be gradually phased out of service, so that by 2045 only 35 units will remain in service, some of them possibly in some new modification.
 “If we talk about strategic aviation, then it is the Tu-95MS/MSM that will bear the brunt of future wars and military conflicts,” writes Top WarFor this reason, the weapon range of the Tu-95MS/MSM can also be modified in future modifications and gain in precision and range.